slu-soc1120/syllabus-alt/docs/policies.md

 **When a University-wide face mask requirement is in effect,** students and instructors may choose to wear a face mask or not, as they prefer for their own individual comfort level.

+\begin{rmdwarning}
+We do not know when the City of St.~Louis will roll back their mask mandate, or what SLU will do after that in terms of mask policies.
+Even if the mask mandate on-campus is rescinded, I will continue to mask in class because I have an unvaccinated child at home.
+If the mask mandate does get rescinded, I'd ask for your cooperation and continued masking during class to help keep my daughter healthy!
+\end{rmdwarning}

 #### ADA Accomodations for Face Mask Requirements
 Saint Louis University is committed to maintaining an inclusive and accessible environment.
 Individuals who are unable to wear a face mask due to medical reasons should contact the Office of Disability Services (students) or Human Resources (instructors) to initiate the accommodation process identified in the University’s [ADA Policy](https://www.slu.edu/human-resources/pdfs/policies/americans-disabilities-act-policy.pdf).
 Inquiries or concerns may also be directed to the [Office of Institutional Equity and Diversity](https://www.slu.edu/general-counsel/institutional-equity-diversity/index.php).
 Notification to instructors of SLU-approved ADA accommodations should be made in writing prior to the first class session in any term (or as soon thereafter as possible).